Sunamp thermal batteries are a low carbon, reliable, space-saving alternative to traditional hot water cylinders.

 This means you can install heat pumps where they don’t normally fit since hot water cylinders aren’t required.

-You’ll cut carbon emissions and reduce maintenance costs across your housing stock.
+As a landlord, you’ll cut carbon emissions, improve energy efficiency and reduce maintenance costs across your affordable housing stock.

-Tried and tested in tower blocks and low-density housing around the UK, installation is quick and there’s no need for residents to move out.
+Tried and tested in high-rise and low-density social housing around the UK, installation is quick and there’s no need for residents to move out.